 The program is open to any Year 9 student who wishes to apply.
 The program involves representing the College at public events such as College Tours, Old Collegian reunions, information nights and special occasions.

-Year 12 College Leadership
+Year 12 Student Leadership

 Any student in Year 12 may apply for a leadership position.
 The selection process is conducted in Term 3 each year and involves student application, shortlisting by a selection panel, speeches to the year level, a consultation survey of staff and prospective students in the year level, short‐listing of applicants and a selection panel interview.